irsat000/CAI-Tools/README.md

 # News
 Character AI developers are constantly updating the website.
 This comes with many new issues for this extension and I would like to have your Github issues or emails for reporting.

 Last update introduced a new chat page, you will see "character.ai/chat2" path on the address.
-Version 1.6.0 and above will fix that issue.
+Version 1.6.0 and above fixed that issue.

+When you go to a "chat2" character second time, extension might not register and try to download the conversations of previous character you visited.
+Refreshing solves this issue.
 # Feature List
 ### Conversation Page
 ###### Download Character (json)